duke-malaria-collaboratory/DiscovR/_episodes/06-conclusion.md

 First, **you can email us whenever you want with questions!** (zena.lapp@duke.edu; christine.markwalter@duke.edu; erica.zeno@duke.edu)

-For additional consistent support, here are some ideas we can: create a whatsapp group, create a slack workspace, have monthly virtual office hours, and/or have follow-up workshops.
-Let's discuss what would be most helpful for you.
+For additional consistent support, we will be hosting a monthly code club where we discuss different coding topics and troubleshoot issues you may be having with your own data.
+Please let us know if you would like to participate.

 ## Dealing with coding errors